 Additional digital transformation resources

-Building a digital transformation roadmap: 6 steps
+Building a digital transformation roadmap

-Successful digital transformation programs effectively capitalize on technology and people to improve the customer experience (CX), resulting in tangible benefits to the company's business performance.
+Successful digital transformation programs effectively capitalize on technology and people to improve the customer experience (CX), resulting in tangible benefits to a company's business performance.
 But keeping a digital transformation effort on track can be difficult.

 This section examines a six-step digital transformation roadmap that will help ensure your DX program is successful.
 We list recommended activities and relative time frames, major baseline initiatives and key activities to perform within each major milestone.
 Each step builds on actions completed in the previous step.